Sunday, September 22, 2024

 Thursday, September 19, 2024

+It happened when I visited my sister after her stroke when she fell on May 16 2020.
 I wound up staying for two years, to care for her and attempt to alleviate her major disabilities, as well as attempt to help her choose to see that she wasn't living well alone.
-I did what I could for her and it ended predictably because she was 18 years older and knew better than her bratty kid sister what was best for herself.
+I did what I could for her and it ended predictably because she was the older sister and knew better than a bratty kid sister what was best for herself.

 Monday, August 21, 2023